-There are three categories of student enrollment: matriculant, conditional matriculant and nonmatriculant.
+There are three categories of student enrollment: Matriculant, Conditional Matriculant and Non-matriculant.

-Matriculant

-A student who wishes to pursue a graduate certificate or degree program, meets all requirements for admission to a particular program, and has been formally admitted to that program.
+Matriculant: A student who wishes to pursue a graduate certificate or degree program, meets all requirements for admission to a particular program, and has been formally admitted to that program.

-Conditional Matriculant

-A student who has applied to matriculate for a particular program, obtains approval to enroll, but must satisfy a set of specified matriculation requirements before or upon completion of twelve credits.
+Conditional Matriculant: A student who has applied to matriculate for a particular program, obtains approval to enroll, but must satisfy a set of specified matriculation requirements before or upon completion of twelve credits.

-Non-Matriculant

-A student who has not applied to matriculate in a particular program, obtains approval to enroll, and is limited to a maximum of 12 graduate credits.
+Non-Matriculant: A student who has not applied to matriculate in a particular program, obtains approval to enroll, and is limited to a maximum of 12 graduate credits.